List of mayors of Alessandria

-The Mayor of Alessandria is an elected politician who, along with the Alessandria's City Council, is accountable for the strategic government of Alessandria in Piedmont, Italy.
-The current Mayor is Giorgio Abonante, a member of the centre-left Democratic Party, who took office on 28 June 2022.
+The mayor of Alessandria is an elected politician who, along with the Alessandria's city council, is accountable for the strategic government of Alessandria in Piedmont, Italy.

+The current mayor is Giorgio Abonante (PD), who took office on 28 June 2022.

 Overview

-According to the Italian Constitution, the Mayor of Alessandria is member of the City Council.
+According to the Italian Constitution, the mayor of Alessandria is member of the city council.

-The Mayor is elected by the population of Alessandria, who also elects the members of the City Council, controlling the Mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
-The Mayor is entitled to appoint and release the members of his government.
+The mayor is elected by the population of Alessandria, who also elects the members of the city council, controlling the mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
+The mayor is entitled to appoint and release the members of his government.

-Since 1993 the Mayor is elected directly by Alessandria's electorate: in all mayoral elections in Italy in cities with a population higher than 15,000 the voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
+Since 1993 the mayor is elected directly by Alessandria's electorate: in all mayoral elections in Italy in cities with a population higher than 15,000 the voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
 If no candidate receives at least 50% of votes, the top two candidates go to a second round after two weeks.
 The election of the City Council is based on a direct choice for the candidate with a preference vote: the candidate with the majority of the preferences is elected.
 The number of the seats for each party is determined proportionally.

-Italian Republic (since 1946)
+Republic of Italy (since 1946)

-City Council election (1946-1993)
+City Council election (1946–1993)

-From 1946 to 1993, the Mayor of Alessandria was elected by the City's Council.
+From 1946 to 1993, the Mayor of Alessandria was elected by the City Council.

 Direct election (since 1993)

-Since 1993, under provisions of new local administration law, the Mayor of Alessandria is chosen by direct election.
+Since 1993, under provisions of new local administration law, the Mayor of Alessandria is chosen by popular election, originally every four and since 1997 every five years.